Snegovikufa/cyprusrockseu/content/en/areas/bouldering-sectors.md

 # [Droushia/Ineia]({{<ref "/areas/droushia/overview" >}})

 The most extensive bouldering on the island.
 Several tens of potential boulders in a small area of approximately 4 square kilometres.
 Includes probably the steepest boulder on the island - a 25 foot roof.
 More details can be found here.
 Note: a fantastic new topo for the Droushia area has been produced by local bouldering aficionados.
-It is available in full as a pdf download.

 # [Limnitis]({{<ref "limnitis/overview" >}})